Chinese-Style Pork Ribs Slowly Braised

 - Pop the lid on and leave this for 3 hours – this is your low and slow folks;

 - When finished take out and drain the ribs – save the liquor for an intense sauce and/or soup stock.

 As I said for me this was a process dry-run.
 You could now take the ribs and BBQ them, as we did, to get a char.
 You could egg-wash and seasoned flour/corn-starch them to then shallow fry to give a superb crunch (my next recipe).
 Or, or, or…

 CLICK HERE for some #videofoodheaven as I pull some of my pork!!!

 ChillaxBBQ Stay@Home Recipes #26 was a great success for me.
 I proved to myself that brining is a great way to go, like our reverse-searing technique.
 And the outcomes are just quality.
 I have so many new ideas now for future recipes with different cuts of meat, fish and poultry.
 I can’t wait to try them and share the outcomes with you.
 But for today I did Slow Braised Chinese Style Pork Ribs.
 It is a belter.
-Hawker on steroids.
-I hope my mate #DougPeris tries this as this is right up his food street, and I know he is currently bored shitless.
-It’s amaze-balls folks, have a go and – ENJOY!!!
+Hawker-style.
+I hope my mate #DougPeris tries this as this is right up his food street, and I know he is currently bored.
+It’s amazing folks, have a go and – ENJOY!!!